BAINT-tech/MIT-license-/README.md

-# BAIN-tech
+# BAINT-tech

-Welcome to the official BAIN-tech repository!
+Welcome to the official BAINT-tech repository!

 ## Overview
-BAIN-tech is an open-source project licensed under the MIT License.
-This repo contains core code and resources developed by the BAIN-tech team.
+BAINT-tech is an open-source project licensed under the MIT License.
+This repo contains core code and resources developed by the BAINT-tech team.

 ## Features
 - Open-source and transparent